As an Amazon Associate we earn from qualifying purchases.

 So, while I’m not saying you must use heavy cream or whole milk, really try to avoid using skim milk for your desserts.
 That would be like putting raw kale in your double bacon cheeseburger – it isn’t doing much to make the dish better for you, and it doesn’t taste as good!

-Finally, we need our flavoring component.
-In our case, that’s strawberries.
+Finally, I need my flavoring component.
+In my case, that’s strawberries.
 You want the most flavorful strawberries you can get, and if you have access to fresh, ripe strawberries, this is the way to go.
 If strawberries aren’t in season (or cost an arm and a leg), frozen strawberries are still acceptable to use.

-Our approach to the best strawberry milkshake is to concentrate the flavors.
+My approach to the best strawberry milkshake is to concentrate the flavors.
 Water is your #1 enemy when making a milkshake.
-Every bit of water we add reduces flavor and texture (AKA the thickness).
+Every bit of water I add reduces flavor and texture (AKA the thickness).
 It’s crucial that you keep the thickness up when crafting your shake.

 Thickening a Shake

-To thicken a milkshake, we want to reduce all water in the mix.
-So what areas do we need to watch out for with water?
+To thicken a milkshake, I want to reduce all water in the mix.
+So what areas do I need to watch out for with water?

 - Not enough ice cream to balance out the other ingredients